 Oral Health Changes Diagnosed By The Dentist

 This disease does not contribute to the two major oral health issues of tooth decay and periodontal disease.
-Oral ulcers or oral lesions can be present, however, in 9 to 45 percent of people suffering from the disease.
+Oral ulcers or oral lesions can be present, however, in 9 to 45 percent of people suffering from the disease, according to an article in the European Journal of Dermatology.
 The ulcers or lesions may be acute or chronic in nature, and they may appear to be similar to other types of oral lesions.
 The initial diagnosis may require a biopsy and working with a rheumatologist to determine whether the lesions are caused by lupus.
 If the disease affects the salivary gland, the patient may develop a dry mouth, which could require fluoride treatments.
 Treatment for oral lesions is palliative and often includes topical steroids.

 Treatment of the disease varies based on the organs affected and the severity of the problem.
 The treatments may include steroids, antimalarial drugs and pain medications.
 Lifestyle changes and stress management will also be necessary.
+Further information on treatment can be found at the Mayo Clinic website.
 Support is available for people who suffer from this disease.
 There are also some experimental drugs available such as Rituximab that alter the immune system to reduce the effects of the disease.
 However, as with all autoimmune diseases, there is no cure.
 There is only long-term management of the disease.
 If you suffer from or suspect you suffer from lupus, you should tell your dental hygienist and dentist at your next checkup.